Frequently Asked Questions

 Why do the team members have to raise money and how can they be successful?

-To help cover the costs of training, meals, transportation, a monthly stipend, and other expenses, your son/daughter has been asked to raise a minimum of $6,000 in personal support.
+To help cover the costs of training, meals, transportation, a monthly stipend, and other expenses, your son/daughter has been asked to raise a minimum of $7,000 in personal support.
 It costs NET approximately $20,000 to send out a missionary, and funding comes primarily from three sources: 25% from team member sponsors; 40% from retreat program fees; and 35% raised in the Development Department of NET.
-The Partnership Program at NET Ministries is coordinated by Paul Ives and he will be providing your son/daughter with initial training (2 webinars) and ongoing support and coaching to help them reach their goal.
+The Partnership Program at NET Ministries is coordinated by KG Chapman and she will be providing your son/daughter with initial training (2 webinars) and ongoing support and coaching to help them reach their goal.
 Our own experience with support raising has shown that any team member who prays, plans, and executes the strategies we teach them will easily reach or exceed their goal.

-Click here for a personal letter from Paul Ives to parents of NET support raisers.
-If you have any questions about support raising for serving with NET Ministries, please contact Paul Ives at email@example.com or 651.450.6833 ×125 and he would be happy to speak with any parents about the process.
+If you have any questions about support raising for serving with NET Ministries, please contact KG Chapman at firstname.lastname@example.org or 651.450.6833 ×125 and she would be happy to speak with any parents about the process.